SumoLogic/sumologic-documentation/docs/observability/aws/integrations/aws-rds.md

 ### 01. Amazon RDS Overview By Database Instance

-**Amazon RDS Overview By Database Instance** dashboard provides insights into resource statistics and utilization per database instance throughout your infrastructure.
+The **Amazon RDS Overview By Database Instance** dashboard provides insights into resource statistics and utilization per database instance throughout your infrastructure.
 Panels display data for CPU, memory, latency, storage, and network throughput per database instance.

 Use this dashboard to:
 * Quickly identify performance or resource utilization issues in your RDS clusters.